kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

 ### Notable Folders

 - **`configs/data_versions/`**
-  Each `.yaml` documents the evolution of the dataset.
-Files like `v0.yaml`, `v1.yaml`... `v12.yaml` describe transformations or new features introduced at each step.
-DVC references these versions, so you can reproduce any specific state of the data.
+All shared logic is located in `base.yaml`.
+You only need to define the input and output data versions as overrides.
+All other `.yaml` files document the dataset’s evolution, detailing any new transformations or features at each step.
+DVC references these versions, allowing you to reproduce any specific data state.

 - **`configs/transformations/`**
   Mappings for each Python transformation function.
 For example, `lag_columns.yaml` defines which columns to shift, while `rolling_columns.yaml` sets rolling windows.
 The main pipeline references these transformations in a stage-wise manner.

 - **`configs/model_params/`**
-  Holds hyperparameter definitions (e.g., `rf_optuna_trial_params.yaml`).
-If you want to tune the random forest, you only modify that file—no code changes required.
-The pipeline dynamically passes these parameters into the model training step.
+  This approach uses Hydra’s advanced defaults list to reference a separate config group for model parameters.
+By employing slash notation (for example, /model_params: rf_optuna_trial_params) in a machine learning hyperparameter optimization transformation’s defaults list, each stage seamlessly merges in the base hyperparameter definitions without overwriting fields.
+The rf_optuna_trial_params config itself points to a shared random forest parameter file, so you always inherit the complete hyperparameter dictionary.
+You can override only the parts you want to change for that transformation, and you can also add new hyperparameters specific to your current experiment.
+These overrides are non-destructive, meaning they leave all other definitions intact.
+This design keeps all model parameters in a single place while letting each step pull exactly what it needs.

 - **`configs/pipeline/`**
   Ties everything together. `base.yaml` enumerates each stage in the data transformation sequence, while specialized YAMLs (like `orchestrate_dvc_flow.yaml`) define how DVC is orchestrated.
 Each stage points to a script plus overrides for `setup.script_base_name`.
+If plots are found, the resulting `dvc.yaml` will include them as well.

 - **`configs/ml_experiments/`**
   Centralizes experiment-level settings: random seeds, train/val/test ranges, or the name of the MLflow experiment folder.
-Makes it easy to manage or switch between multiple experiment setups.
+Makes it easy to manage or switch between multiple experiment setups. `base.yaml` defines what is shared, with `rf_optuna_trial.yaml`, and `ridge_optuna_trial.yaml` only overriding what changes.

 - **`configs/logging_utils/`**
   Central control for log formatting and logging levels.
 All pipeline steps reference the same logging config, ensuring consistent logs across ingestion, transformation, and training scripts.